-a large panel of weekly bank transactions to study selection into the program.
-We find the vast majority remained constrained even after accessing roughly half median annual wage income in liquidity: five in six withdrew as much as possible, nearly half withdrew in the first 10 days, and three quarters who had funds remaining after the first round withdrew again.
+We begin by using administrative records on the full working-age population and a large panel of weekly bank transactions to study selection into the program.
+One in six working-age people (and one in four 34-year-olds) participated, withdrawing \$38 billion (2% of GDP) in total.
+Among those who withdrew, the average withdrawal was 51% of the available balance.
+We find that most withdrawers remained constrained even after having accessed roughly half of median annual wage income in additional liquidity: five in six withdrew as much as possible, nearly half withdrew within the first 10 days of availability, and three quarters of those who had funds remaining after the first withdrawal chose to withdraw a second time.

+Participation is strongly predicted by the characteristics of participants.
 Those in 'blue-collar' occupations and those located farther from cities were far more likely to withdraw.
-Withdrawers had slightly lower wages, but this was persistent not transitory: wages were lower in the two months prior, the three years prior, and the life to date, and there was no discontinuity in weekly wages upon withdrawal.
-But withdrawers had far lower rates of saving and levels of savings, both immediately prior to withdrawal and in the three years prior, and they had substantially lower stock and investment property holdings.
-These features were particularly pronounced among those who withdrew earlier or again.
+The highest-withdrawing occupation was construction and mining laborers (40% withdrew) and the lowest was teachers (6% withdrew).
+Looking across local areas, lower college attainment and greater socio-economic disadvantage are strongly predictive of withdrawal.
+Withdrawers had slightly lower wages, but this gap was persistent rather than transitory: wages were lower in the two months prior, the three years prior, and the working life to date.
+There was no discontinuity in weekly wages around the time of withdrawal among those who withdrew versus those who did not, suggesting that withdrawal was not motivated by a temporary loss of income.
+Withdrawers had far lower rates of saving and levels of savings, both immediately prior to withdrawal and in the three years prior, and they had substantially lower stock and investment property holdings.
+These differences were more pronounced among those who withdrew earlier or withdrew a second time.